fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

 * Newton, regularization (:code:`newton_reg`)
 * Newton-tensor, regularization (:code:`newton-tensor_reg`)

+Note that the Newton-tensor methods take significantly longer than the other options to run (but may give a better solution in some cases).
+For this reason, they are not included in the default minimizers for RALFit, but must be turned on in the options file.

 **Links** `Github - RALFit <https://github.com/ralna/ralfit/>`__.
 RALFit's Documentation on: `Gauss-Newton/Hybrid models <https://ralfit.readthedocs.io/projects/Fortran/en/latest/method.html#the-models>`__,  `the trust region method <https://ralfit.readthedocs.io/projects/Fortran/en/latest/method.html#the-trust-region-method>`__ and  `The regularization method <https://ralfit.readthedocs.io/projects/C/en/latest/method.html#regularization>`__

 **Licence** RALFit is available under a `3-clause BSD Licence <https://github.com/ralna/RALFit/blob/master/LICENCE>`__